diefenbach/django-lfs/docs/user/howtos/how_to_payment_method.rst

 * To manage prices go to the ``Prices`` tab.
 * To add a new price enter the value into the text field and click ``Add price``.
 * To add/edit criteria for that price click on ``Edit criteria`` link.
-A popup will open.
+A pop-up window will open.
 * Click on ``Add criteria`` and change the criteria type, the operator and the value to your needs.

 **To update/delete a price proceed as following:**

 * To update the prices change the priority and/or the value of the price and click on ``Update prices``.
-* To delete the prices select the checkboxes of the prices you want delete and click on ``Delete prices``.
+* To delete the prices select the check boxes of the prices you want delete and click on ``Delete prices``.

 See also
 ========